nppd-protection/Word2SettingDBs/README.md

 will include all unhighlighted text as well as text highlighted in ONE color.

 make_line_relay_templates.py generates the various standard Word setting calculation templates from the master template.
+It can also be used as a module for generating the templates in other programs.

+make_line_relay_gui.py is a GUI program that generates a single standard Word calculation document based on the selected standard.

 make_line_relay_trip_checks.py generates the various standard Word trip check templates from the master template.
 It can also be used as a module for generating the templates in other programs.

-make_trip_checks_gui.py is a GUI program that generates a single standard Word trip check template based on the selected standard.
+make_trip_checks_gui.py is a GUI program that generates a single standard Word trip check document based on the selected standard.